abglassford/intro-to-deploying-express-pg-apps-to-heroku/README.md

 1. What is a config variable?
 1. What is a release?

 Draw a diagram that illustrates how Heroku works and incorporate the above components.
 Then, add a `your-name.md` file to this repo and add your answers to each of the above questions.

 ## Getting Started with Heroku

+If you don't already have a heroku account, follow these steps.

 1. Sign up for [Heroku](https://signup.heroku.com/)
 1. Download the Heroku [Toolbelt](https://toolbelt.heroku.com/)